markalanboyd/Audulus-DSP/README.md

 Inputs and outputs are declared by separating them with a space.
 Once you have declared each input and output, it will appear on the node as a connection that can be made within Audulus.
 You can also then use the `input` and `output` variables in your script.

-When you use `inputs` and `outputs` that are declared in the inspector, you must remember that they are tables.
-This means that you must use the `[]` operator to access the values.
+When you use `inputs` and `outputs` that are declared in the inspector, you must remember that they are lists.
+This means that you must use the `[]` operator to access the samples.

-This explains the second part of the necessary boilerplate code below:

 ![For Loop](/docs/img/for-loop.png)

 In this example, `i` is the index of the current sample in the frame, and `frames` is the maximum number of samples.
 The `for` loop loops through each sample in the table and performs a user-defined operation on them.
-In the example above, each corresponding input sample is sent to fill the list of output samples.
+With `output[i] = input [i]` each corresponding input sample is added to the list of output samples.

-At the end of the frame, the `output` table is emptied to the next node in the signal flow outside of the DSP node.
-The `input` table is also filled with the next frame of samples.

 ## Declaring Variables and Functions